wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 Tested up to: 4.1.1
 Stable tag: 3.5.0

 Hosted Live group Chat Room for your web site with over than 350,000 chat rooms created.
+Upload images, files, take photos..and much more

 == Description ==